AdamPlett/adamplett.github.io/docs/boss-rush-jam.markdown

 I mainly focused on level design, enviromental scripting, debugging, UI scripting/design, and sound.

 ## Breakable Objects
-One of the first thing I created a modular breakable object script.
+One of the first thing I created was a modular breakable object script.
 Breakable objects can be destroyed by another object calling its breakObject function (i.e. a projectile).
 Objects can also be destroyed if they have supports but all of them have been destroyed.
 Using a fractured model you can set the relative force that the pieces will fly apart at.
 Lastly you can add any particle systems or objects you might want to spawn.
 <video width="720" height="480" autoplay loop muted>
   <source src="/assets/images/BreakableObjectPillar.mp4" type="video/mp4">